Bob Pinodo: Career

-His album Show Master of Africa had air play on BBC winning him awards in various categories like best album, best composition, best production, best recording and album of the millennium by Entertainment Critics and Reviewers Association of Ghana (ECRAG) and the Ghana Broadcasting Corporation (GBC) respectively.
-He also taught at the University of Education for over ten years.
+His album, Show Master of Africa, received air play on BBC winning him awards in various categories like best album, best composition, best production, best recording and album of the millennium by Entertainment Critics and Reviewers Association of Ghana (ECRAG) and the Ghana Broadcasting Corporation (GBC) respectively.

+He also taught Dance Band Directing at the University of Education for ten years.
+In 2017, from the best students in University of Education, Winneba, he formed the GoldCrest Band.